Seberius/cache_lib/README.md

 cache.key?(:g)
 # => false

 # .to_a returns an array of arrays of key value pairs that are cached.
-Basic, FIFO and LIRS are insertion ordered while LRU is recency ordered, starting with newest.
+# Basic, FIFO and LIRS are insertion ordered while LRU and TTL are recency ordered,
+# starting with the newest.
 cache.to_a
 # => [[:c, 'Chopin'], [:a, 'Mozart'], [:b, 'Beethoven']]